FLEX-Operation

 Boiler

-Type (heat pump / fuel boiler / district heating), COP/efficiency
+Type (heat pump / fuel boiler / district heating), Carnot efficiency factor, fuel boiler efficiency

 HeatingElement